martintajur/wormhole/README.md

 Wormhole will turn the Raspberry into a mjpeg-streaming video server and will make it display another end of the wormhole (e.g. another Raspberry on the same network with the same setup) in fullscreen mode in a fault-tolerant fashion (e.g. network interruptions, unplugging webcams will only temporarily suspend the video link).

+Live video can also be streamed by pointing any web browser to the following address: `http://{RASPBERRY_IP}:8080/`.
+Furthermore, you can access the mjpg stream directly at `http://{RASPBERRY_IP}:8080/cam.mjpg` which can be consumed/played by VLC, mplayer, omxplayer et al.

 ### License

 MIT